Post title or brief description

 Cais Palafítico da Carrasqueira.
 Sado estuary.

-July and August bring a very different rhythm.
-The beach fills more quickly, the village becomes busier, and the beach clubs operate at full capacity.
-The atmosphere grows more animated, although prices and reservations become part of the equation as well.
+July and August bring a different rhythm.
+The beach fills faster, the village grows busier, and the beach clubs operate at full capacity.
+Prices and reservations become part of every decision.
+The atmosphere grows more animated, which suits some visitors and puts others off.

 People sunbathing on sand in front of a rustic thatched beach bar with palm trees and wooden tables